-- Each player takes turns turning over one card and reads it aloud, and then selects and turns over a second card.
+- Each player takes turns turning over one card and reading it aloud, and then selects and turns over a second card.
 If the cards match they keep the pair, leaving spaces in the array, and have another turn.
-If there is no match they turn them over carefully and (both players) try to remember them.
+If there’s no match they turn them over carefully and (both players) try to remember them.

 10. Reality Hour

 Let your students decide what they need to learn.
-What kind of writing will they be using most often at work or at school?
+What kind of writing will they be using most often at work or school?
 Talk to them to find out.
 Then, assign them a writing hour in class that lets them practice that type of writing.

 - Job applications: Find some authentic job openings on the Internet, print them out and have students practice writing applications, cover letters and CVs.

 - Class blog: There are lots of options for setting up a free blog, such as Blogger and WordPress.
-Encourage your students to all write a post every week.
+Encourage your students to write a post every week.

-All in all, the above activities are great for exercising those real-world English skills.
+These activities are great for exercising those real-world English skills.